mojtaaba/Registration_System/README.md

          Return The Course  Prerequisites.

 *  GetStudentCourses(int userID, int Current_Term)
-         Return The Student Enrolled  Courses.
+         Return The Student Enrolled and pre Courses.

+*  GetStudentTermCourses(int userID, int Current_Term)
+         Return only The Student Enrolled  Courses in this term.

 *  AddCourse(int userID, int CRN, int Current_Term)
          Check if there is no conflict then add the Course and return true.